coltonsaywhatt/Tweepy/README.md

 ## :eyes: Tweepy Overview:

 Tweepy is a free social networking site where users broadcast short posts known as tweeps.
 These tweeps can contain text, videos, photos or links.
 Tweepy is used to share information quickly.
 Because tweeps can be delivered to followers in real time, they might seem like instant messages (IM) to the novice user.
 But unlike IMs that disappear when the user closes the application, tweets are also posted on the Tweepy website.
 They are permanent, searchable and public.
-There is also an option to protect tweeps so only followers can read tweets.
+There is also an option to protect tweeps so only followers can read tweeps.

 ## Screenshots